 Also, find out what to do if Windows 11 is not recognizing your iPhone, since it too could be related to problems with the iTunes app.

-Tell us which fix worked and the version of iTunes you faced the issue with, in the comments section below.
+Finally, tell us which fix worked and the version of iTunes you faced the issue within the comments section below.